 Documents you need before applying:

 Lenders will require documents to verify your identity.
 These vary according to the lender, but most will require two different forms of identification.
-Additionally, lenders will need bank statements to determine the health of your business.
-They will likely ask for the most recent three months of statements.
+Additionally, equipment lenders will need bank statements to determine the health of your business.
+They will likely ask for the most recent three months of financial statements.
 Some lenders will want to see a business forecast as well, especially how you plan to increase revenue with your new piece of equipment.